And it's time once again for my annual wrap-up of my favorite TV shows that came out this year.

 - House of the Dragon.
 After the horrific travesty that was the final season of Game of Thrones, it's nice that we can get back to the fine form of what makes that world so compelling.

 - Queen Sugar.
 This is one of those shows that's not really my cup of tea... but it's so brilliantly written and acted that I never stopped watching.
 Should go down as one of the best TV shows ever.

 - Obi-Wan.
-I liked the series perfectly fine.
-There was some great moments and smart writing... and there's no denying the commitment that Ewan McGregor brought to the table.
+I liked the series perfectly fine (despite some massive, massive gaps in logic and plain bad writing).
+There was some good moments and hints of smart writing... and there's no denying the commitment that Ewan McGregor brought to the table.
 Plus we even got some good Vader moments.
 But I question whether there was a better story here.
 Mini Leia just seemed so uneventful after waiting so long.

 - Loot.
 Maya Rudolph effortlessly brings the character of a divorced billionaire to life with wit and charm.
 It's just a shame that they didn't try to be a little more interesting with the material.
 It's like "she's a billionaire trying to do good with her money because she's bored" and that was the entirety of it.

 - Upload.
 While a huge step down from what we got in the first season, this is still a series worth watching.
 Here's hoping that the digital afterlife will be exploited for something that hits a bit more compelling next season.

 - The Last Days of Ptolemy Grey.
 A heartbreaking series which is cemented in its greatness thanks to an incredible performance by Samuel L. Jackson.